 Any person who believes they have been discriminated against may submit a written complaint to Manager, EEO Office, Bureau of the Public Debt, 200 3rd Street, Room 102, Parkersburg, WV 26106 or contact the EEO Office at (304) 480-6838 or (304) 480-6527.

-The Bureau of the Public Debt provides reasonable accommodations to applicants with disabilities on a case-by-case basis.
+The Bureau of the Fiscal Service provides reasonable accommodations to applicants with disabilities on a case-by-case basis.
 If you need a reasonable accommodation for any part of the application and hiring process, please notify the point of contact listed on the vacancy announcement.

 Hard of hearing or deaf individuals may obtain information via TDD (304) 480-8725.